 82. A person uses 17 muscles when he smiles and 43 when he frowns.

-83. By the age of 60, most people have lost half of their taste buds.
+83. By age 60, most people lose half of their taste buds.

-84. While flying in an airplane, a person's hair growth rate doubles.
+84. When flying on an airplane, a person's hair growth rate doubles.

-85. 1% of people can see infrared and 1% can see ultraviolet.
+85. 1% of people can see infrared radiation, and 1% can see ultraviolet radiation.

 87. According to statistics, only 1 person in 2 billion crosses the threshold of 116 years.